 - Receive the signed transfer slip from the breeder transferring ownership of the kitten from the breeder to you (if applicable).

 - Obtain the registration of new kitten insurance from the breeder (if applicable).

-Russian Blue cat rescue
+Rescuing a Russian Blue

 Finding Russian blue cats for rehoming is not as common as with many other breeds of cat.
 This is because the Russian Blue purebred line is still a rarer breed of cat overall.

-It is far more likely that you might find a Russian blue mix cat at a shelter, since an intact purebred Russian Blue male might have snuck out to make kittens with a feral intact mixed or different breed female here or there.
+It is far more likely that you might find a Russian Blue mix cat at a shelter, since an intact purebred Russian Blue male might have snuck out to make kittens with a feral intact mixed or different breed female here or there.

-A shelter may advertise that they have a Russian blue cat rescue available, but keep in mind that there are several cat breeds that can also feature grey-blue-silver fur and yellow-green eyes.
+A shelter may advertise that they have a Russian Blue cat rescue available, but keep in mind that there are several cat breeds that can also feature grey-blue-silver fur and yellow-green eyes.

 The only way to verify that the rescue kitty you are considering is a purebred Russian Blue is to receive a certificate from a purebred breeder.

 But if your most important goal is to give a shelter kitty a lovely new home, and the certificate is not important to you, then you can just admire your new fur baby’s beautiful fur and go home to cuddle and enjoy life together!

 For possible Russian Blue cat adoption, take a look at this organization.
 And if you know of any Russian Blue cat adoption societies, please let us know in the comments!